SOI-Unipr/k8s/README.md

 ### exercise 3 - Namespace with LimitRange
 >Create a namespace with limit range.
->Check the limit on the console
+>Check the limit on the console and using describe command
 >Change the limit and use the apply command:
 ```sh
 kubectl apply -f 3.pod-with-namespace-and-limit.yaml